 We automatically schedule a check test appointment for you at your preferred test centre anytime during the year prior to your permit expiring.
 The details are emailed so please check your spam/junk folder.

-If you haven't availed of the scheduled check test you also have the option to request another appointment when completing the renewal declaration form (see step 3 below).
+If you haven't yet received an appointment or the scheduled check test date has passed, you also have the option to request an appointment when completing the renewal declaration form (see step 3 below).

 Important: If you fail to attend your scheduled check test, we can’t guarantee another appointment before your permit expiry date so you risk being temporarily removed from the ADI register.